buptlishantao/xbob.paper.tpami2013/README.rst

 The previous commands will run the PLDA toolchain several times for a varying number of training samples.
-Please note, that this will require a lot of time to complete (one to two days on a recent workstation such as one with an Intel Core i7 CPU).
+Please note, that this will require a lot of time to complete (a bit less than two days on a recent workstation such as one with an Intel Core i7 CPU).

 .. note::